- How do I find the SSID?

 - How do I find my WiFi network name?

-- How do I find my wireless network name and password?
+- What is my SSID name and password?

 How do I find the SSID?